 Nuclear Power Resurgence in Japan Affects LNG Imports

 According to a report by the U.S. Energy Information Administration, a resurgence of nuclear power in Japan will most likely cut into its LNG imports this year.
-Since the 2011 Fukushima accident, five nuclear reactors have been restarted.
+In 2018, five nuclear reactors have been restarted.
 The EIA estimates that these restarted nuclear reactors will replace about 5 million metric tons of LNG imports per year, which equals an average of 700 million cubic feet per day.
 This equals about 10% of Japan’s natural gas consumption by the power sector.
 Today, Japan has 9 nuclear power units operating with 8.7 GW capacity.
 Japan’s long-term energy policy calls for nuclear to make up 22% of the country’s total electricity generation by 2030, requiring around 30 reactors to be in operation by that time.

 Source: Power Engineering